 If your circumstances change after you've bought travel insurance, you’ll need to let your insurer know so they can adjust your policy to fit your needs.
 Informing your insurer of changes to your health before you travel is vital, as any incorrect information could invalidate your cover and affect future claims.

-You're not covered if you fail to take any required medications or inoculations, or if you've been told not to travel by a medical professional.
+You're not covered if you fail to take any required medications or if you've been told not to travel by a medical professional.